Starting with the first build released publicly on the 2023.10k branch, TouchDesigner now comes with its own Logger COMP.

 Active - When the active flag is turned off, most logging messages will be silenced and log levels are ignored.

 Parentlogger - The Logger COMP to which this Logger COMP is currently parented.
 Parenting allow for logging messages to be passed up to any handler associated with a parent.
+When using parenting, it is possible to see duplicates records in the textport if the records are being propagated as well as being logged to textport.

 Propagate to parent(s)